MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-dropcleanbuffers-transact-sql.md

  Suppresses all informational messages.
 Informational messages are always suppressed on [!INCLUDE[ssSDW](../../includes/sssdw-md.md)] and [!INCLUDE[ssPDW](../../includes/sspdw-md.md)].

  COMPUTE
- Purge the query plan cache from each Compute node.
+ Purge the data cache in memory from each Compute node.

  ALL
- Purge the query plan cache from each Compute node and from the Control node.
+ Purge the data cache in memory from each Compute node and from the Control node.
 This is the default if you do not specify a value.

 ## Remarks
 Use DBCC DROPCLEANBUFFERS to test queries with a cold buffer cache without shutting down and restarting the server.